 In this article, we will explain some exercises that will help relax and tone ocular musculature, to fight eyestrain.
-If you get used to doing them a few minutes everyday, you will greatly improve or even stop having eyestrain altogether.
+If you get used to doing them a few minutes every day, you will greatly improve or even stop having eyestrain altogether.

-Massages and Facial Expressions
+1. Massages and Facial Expressions

 Before beginning the exercises, it is important that you relax the musculature around your eyes.
 Starting with the internal part of your eyebrows, put pressure on them by making almost imperceptible small circles and move towards the external part of the eyebrow.

 Then, rest for a few seconds before continuing and breath deeply.
 In addition to fighting eyestrain, this is also a good exercise to keep your face young.